Biblesnet.com your Free Online Christian Library with Free Christian Resources. - Read / Apply / Pray / Do

 THE CHRISTIAN USE OF MONEY

-Oftentimes Paul’s injunction to Timothy in I Timothy 6:10 is misquoted — “Money is the root of all evil.”
-This misquotation is tainted with the erroneous notion that a Christian should not be involved with money, or that a Christian should not become rich.
+Oftentimes Paul’s injunction to Timothy in I Timothy 6:10 is misquoted — "For the love of money is a root of all kinds of evil" This misquotation is tainted with the erroneous notion that a Christian should not be involved with money, or that a Christian should not become rich.
 The reverse is the truth.
 A Christian who works hard and runs his business efficiently is well compensated.
-“The laborers is worthy of his reward” (I Timothy 5:18).
-“For unto everyone that hath shall be given, and he shall have abundance...”
+“The worker deserves his wages.”
+(I Timothy 5:18).
+"For whoever has will be given more, and they will have an abundance..".
 (Matthew 25:29).
 This last quotation is the reward our Lord gives to the five and two talent man, who traded wisely the money their Lord had entrusted them.

 What are the benefits for which we are to give thanks?
 Not only the material but rather for the spiritual.
 They are: